modulehandbook/modulehandbook/README.md

     docker-compose exec postgresql pg_restore --verbose --clean --no-acl --no-owner -h localhost -U modhand -d modhand /var/lib/postgresql/$(file)

-## Heroku Deployment
+## Heroku Deployment for GIU AS

 ### Automatic Deployment to Staging

-Trigger the automatic deployment to http://module-handbook-staging.herokuapp.com/ from the branch staging with the following steps:
+Everything in the branch staging is automatically deployed on the staging server.
+To trigger the automatic deployment to http://module-handbook-staging.herokuapp.com/ use the following steps:

     git checkout staging
     git pull origin master